shaefelinger/codepedia/src/JS/arrays.md

 **add** items to the **end** of an array

 - can take a single argument or multiple arguments separated by commas
+- returns the new length of the array

 ```js
 const items = ['item 0', 'item 1', 'item 2'];